 Create greater efficiency and increase resources available across city departments that provide programs and infrastructure for social connection and engagement of Burlington’s growing older population.
 Request that each City Department include this consideration in their annual planning and explicitly addresses it in annual reporting.

-Convene Stakeholders regularly (e.g., SASH, Howard, Cathedral Square, AgeWell) for a continuous assessment addressing barriers and opportunities to advance a framework into action for Burlington in coordination with the State ging plan, Age Strong Vermont.
+Convene Stakeholders regularly (e.g., SASH, Howard, Cathedral Square, AgeWell) for a continuous assessment addressing barriers and opportunities to advance a framework into action for Burlington in coordination with the State aging plan, Age Strong Vermont.

-Collaboration and inclusion of diverse social and cultural groups to ensure that all aging Burlington residents are included in the development and provision of social connection and engagement resources
+Collaboration and inclusion of diverse social and cultural groups to ensure that all aging Burlington residents are included in the development and provision of social connection and engagement resources created by this position

 Update planBTV: Burlington’s Comprehensive Plan (2019) www.burlingtonvt.gov/planbtv with a focus explicitly including the growing older population.